British Columbia Electric Railway: Expansion (1901 - 1905)

 In the early 1900s, the BCER announced that they would start manufacturing their own streetcars and interurbans at their manufacturing plant in New Westminster.
 Prior to this, the BCER was relying on manufacturers in the United States and eastern Canada.
 The first ever BC-made interurban cars were manufactured in New Westminster in 1903, where they continued manufacturing vehicles for over a decade.
+The first two cars were built over a period of two months, and were named "Delta" (later numbered 1203) and "Surrey" (later 1204).
+The finishing of the cars was built using Douglas fir and cedar wood.
+The first streetcars constructed here went into service on August 2.